Funding ProgramsOur Grants

 NOTE: Schools and post-secondary institutions are ineligible for this grant program.
 Interested schools should inquire about:

 Before You Apply

-- Please be aware that SaskCulture has transitioned all project grant applications to an online grant application and review system.
-Applicants must now submit grant applications through SaskCulture's Online Grant Platform.
-If there are any questions regarding the AACL, please contact Damon at (306) 780-9251 or firstname.lastname@example.org.
+- Applicants must submit grant applications through SaskCulture's Online Grant Platform.
+If there are any questions regarding the AACL, please contact Shelley at (306) 780-9289 or email@example.com.

 - If the deadline falls on a weekend or statutory holiday, the deadline becomes the next business day.